Acupuncture St Lucia

 Acupuncture is an intriguing combination of art and science and despite the endless work of the brainiest and greatest minds in modern research working on it, a comprehensive explanation in Western Terms as to exactly how it works is still, infuriatingly and gloriously, unavailable.

-The body and its ailments were simply represented from a Traditional Eastern perspective as an imbalance or blockage in the constant energy flow surrounding our corporeal body.
+From a Traditional Eastern perspective, the body and its diseases were very elegantly described as an imbalance or blockage in the continuous flow of energy that circumnavigates our corporeal body.
 Acupuncture is a procedure done to clear or stimulate the sluggish areas of activity in the body.
 It was done at precisely placed points, where the energy flows closest to the body’s surface.
 These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
 This encourages the area to recover and return to its normal state.

 Who is able to benefit from Acupuncture?